Chapter 2

 The TMJs are well designed to absorb shocks.
 "Vigorous chewing sends sudden waves of impacts from the articular surfaces to the bodies of the bony components.
 These waves are effectively dissipated by a graduated increase in resistance provided by the elegant design of the underlying architecture.
 Thus thrusts are first met by layers of maximum flexibility in the plastic lubricating film and fibrous articular covering.
 The wave then flows through increasingly more rigid regions, - the calcified cartilage, the thin subchondral bone, multiple, stiffer, vertically oriented, bony trabeculae in the spongiosa - finally to end in the hard cortex of the body of the bone.
 This action can be likened to the softening of impact by the studied recoil of the athlete's arm when catching a fast ball with a bare hand."15.
 Also condylar movements are damped by the rapid filling and emptying of the vascular retrodiscal plexus at the back of the TMJs.
 Each time a condyle moves backward, the loose vascular plexus behind it is compressed and emptied.
 Then, each time the condyle moves forward, the retrodiscal plexus have to fill as fast as the condyle can move.
 During chewing, these hydraulic forces help to cushion condylar movements.

-In the TMJs, the articular surfaces are prevented from separating and then coming back together with an impact that could damage them by maintaining a point of contact due to the shape of the disk.
-The disk is a biconcave structure composed of a central thin zone surrounded by peripheral wedges and bathed in lubricant, and therefore compressive forces from biting continuously center the disk between the articulating bones.
-When the mandible is braced centrally, the thin central zones of the disks are located between the bones.
-When one condyle is distracted, as when forcefully biting on a resistant bolus placed between the second or third molars and therefore behind (posterior to) the center of mass of the jaw closing muscles, the disk of that TMJ is pulled forward by traction of the superior lateral pterygoid muscle on the front of the disk and capsule just far enough to fit the larger space between the bones and thereby maintain an area of contact between condyle and the glenoid fossa above it.
+In the TMJs, forceful chewing on the terminal molars can distract the ipsilateral condyle, therefore the articular surfaces must be prevented from separating and then coming back together with an impact that could damage them.
+They are protected from such separation of the joint surfaces by maintaining a point of contact due to the shape of the disk.
+The disk has a central thin zone surrounded by peripheral wedges and bathed in lubricant, so compressive forces continuously center the disk between the articulating bones.
+When one condyle is distracted, the disk of that TMJ is pulled forward by traction of the superior lateral pterygoid muscle on the front of the disk and capsule just far enough to fit the larger space between the bones and thereby maintain an area of contact between condyle and the glenoid fossa above it.

 THE JAW CLOSING MUSCLES